Below we summarize the full set

 The following privacy

-even if Verifiers and Issuers would collude from the outset and would have unlimited
+even if Verifiers and Issuers would have unlimited

 computing time and resources at their disposal in a